braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/tracking/uninstall_tracking.md

 ## Implementation

-You can enable Uninstall Tracking in the **Settings** tab of the **Manage Settings** page.
-For each app you are interested in tracking, check the box in the uninstall tracking section.
+you can enable uninstall tracking in the **settings** tab of the **manage settings** page. for each app you are interested in tracking, check the box in the uninstall tracking section.

 ![Uninstall Tracking Checkbox][1]